Classical Guitar Corner Academy

-The Classical Guitar Corner Academy serves adult amateur guitarists by providing them with the highest quality education available.
+The CGC Academy serves adult amateur guitarists by providing them with the highest quality education available.

 I am a guitarist just like you and I am excited to share my knowledge and experience.
 I was awarded a doctorate from Yale University, performed in Carnegie Hall, the Kennedy Center, taught in international universities and masterclasses and I maintain an active performance career.
 I say this only to convey that I have passion for both performance and education and through this site I have been privileged to help hundreds of guitarists like you to improve their playing.

 “Simon Powis is the rare combination of a virtuoso guitarist and a thoughtful, forward thinking pedagogue.”